anhthi-boilerplate/react-boilerplate/README.md

 This is the step-by-step hands-on to setup a complete React app from scratch with scalable structure and modern utilities.
 We will discover how to combine all pieces of stuff to convert from typescript code to ES5 which can be understood from browser

-## 🌄 Preparation
+## 🌄 Init Project

-Create the project structure and generate the package.json by
+Create the project structure and generate the package.json by command

     npm init -y

-Install react, react-dom and @types
+## 🌄 React

+Install dependencies

     npm i react react-dom
     npm i @types/react @types/react-dom -D

-## 🌄 Adding Typescript
+## 🌄 Typescript

 Install dependencies

     npm i typescript -D

-Generate tsconfig.json at the root dir with these config below
+Generate tsconfig.json

     npx tsc --init

-## 🌄 Adding Babel
+## 🌄 Babel

 Install dependencies

     npm i @babel/core @babel/preset-env @babel/preset-react @babel/preset-typescript babel-loader -D

-Create the .babelrc at the root dir for Babel config with below options
+We also need the .babelrc for babel configuration at the root dir

     {
       "presets": [